todd-dsm/delivery-phase2/README.md

 # delivery-phase2
-The evolution of a process: phase 1: the operating system
+The evolution of a process: phase 2: the operating system.
+This is all about making a safe home for containers in the form of a Amazon AMI.
+Pull the repo:

-Phase 2 is about making a safe home for containers in the form of a Amazon AMI.
+`git clone --recursive -j3 git@github.com:todd-dsm/delivery-phase2.git phase2`

 ## Some Setup
 Before starting, use homebrew to install packer: `brew install packer packer-completion`